larry-lime/pyfinny/README.md

 ### Comparables Analysis

 To perform a comparables analysis, use the comparables command.
 The `-n` or `--comparables_analysis_name` option can be used to specify the name of the Excel file to write the comparables analysis to.
 If not provided, the default file name is `comparables_analysis.xlsx`.
 The `-f` or `--filename` option can be used to specify the file containing the tickers to use for the analysis.
 If not provided, the default file is `load.txt`.
-The `
 ```shell
 $ pyfin compare [-n|--comparables_analysis_name] [-f|--filename]
 ```